itsananderson/itsananderson.github.io/source/_posts/2014-07-03-azure-blob-storage-and-node-downloading-blobs.markdown

     });
 ```

-You can also integrate this with a web server to enable downloads from blob storage.
+You can also integrate with a web server to enable downloads from blob storage.
-This is powerfull when combined with `getBlobProperties` method is helpful for this.
+This is powerfull when combined with the `getBlobProperties` method.

+In the following example, we use the `createReadStream` method so we can easily pipe the stream to the server response object.

 ```javascript
 app.get('/download/:file', function(req, res) {